Advertisement

 18 Panelists

 It’s believed that when A.W.
 Tillinghast began constructing the Upper and Lower Courses at Baltusrol in 1919 (replacing Baltusrol’s existing 18 holes), it was the first contiguous 36 holes built at the same time in America.
 Because of the Lower’s tremendous major championship record, most consider the slightly shorter Upper to be a secondary course at the club.
 But between the two, it was the Upper, not the Lower, that hosted the first U.S. Open (and third in the club’s history) in 1936, won by Tony Manero.
 The Lower didn’t get its first Open until 1954, won by Ed Furgol.
 Baltusrol Mountain, just 200 feet high, looms above the right flank of the Upper, complicating drives and putts with a landscape that tilts more than appears to the eye.
-Just like he did at the Lower, Gil Hanse and his team began work on the Upper at the end of 2023.
+Just like he did at the Lower, Gil Hanse and his team finished a complete restoration of the Upper in 2024, the fruits of which won't appear in this ranking until 2027.

 View Course